-This 51st Milan Trade Fair this year saw the inauguration of the "Palazzo Africa", which houses stands of about twenty African countries.
+Background: This 51st Milan Trade Fair this year saw the inauguration of the "Palazzo Africa", which houses stands of about twenty African countries.
 African representation at the fair has grown considerably over the past few years, prompting Milan Trade Fair authorities to hand over a pavilion solely for African use.
 The fair was opened on April 14 by Italian Prime Minister Giulio Andreotti.

 Such has been the level of African interest in participating in Europe, that the pavilion will be available for African use throughout the year for meetings, offices, and discussion groups for European/African affairs.
 Generally speaking, the African countries are anxious to participate -- as a group -- in the affairs of the European Common Market.
 Current discussions among members of the West African Economic Community (CEAO) cover African attitudes to Europe and the coming meeting of the Organisation of African Unity is also expected to deal with the question in some depth.

 The main theme of this year's African stands are agricultural, mineral and artisan products.
 The conference hall in the pavilion has been in regular use for discussions of current projects in Africa involving European interests.
 One of these is the construction of the Pan-Africa highway joining Lagos and Mombass some 4,100 miles apart (6,560 kms).
 This is being constructed under the auspices of the Italo-African institute with aid from Britain, France, Germany, Belgium, Japan, the United States and Italy.